Herringway/hwkode/hkode.md

 ## Miscellaneous Rules

 * Multitargetting: Some a-skills can optionally target multiple units.
-When this occurs, damage is divided by half of the number of units.
+When this occurs, damage is divided according to the number of units.
 This does not apply to skills that are always multitargetted.

 ## Custom Shop